DinoChiesa/go-apigee-edge/README.md

   }

   auth := apigee.EdgeAuth{Username: *userPtr}

+  // If no password is specified, the library reads from .netrc.
+  // Specify a password explicitly like so:
+  // auth := apigee.EdgeAuth{Username: *userPtr, Password: "Secret*123"}

   opts := &apigee.EdgeClientOptions{Org: *orgPtr, Auth: auth, Debug: false }
   client, e := apigee.NewEdgeClient(opts)
   if e != nil {